Eurostar + NightJet to Austria

 London > Brussels > Salzburg (and onwards)

-Here are the timetables for the route to Salzburg via Brussels, and then onwards to other stations from there.
+Below are timetables for the Nightjet to Salzburg via Brussels, and other stations from there.

 Onward from Salzburg

-From Salzburg you can connect to an onward trains to your ski resort.
-Here are some timetables:
+From Salzburg, you can make an onward connection to your ski resort.
+Here are some sample journey times:

 Salzburg (and other stations) > Brussels > London